NASA-AMMOS/3DTilesRendererJS/README.md

 readonly ellipsoid : Ellipsoid
 ```

-A definition on the ellipsoid used for the tile set.
+A definition on the ellipsoid used for the tileset.
 Defaults to the WGS84 ellipsoid and is modified if the `3DTILES_ELLIPSOID` plugin is present.
 Specified in the local frame of [TilesRenderer.group](#group).

 ### .constructor